BurntSushi/blog/content/post/ripgrep.md

 I actually don't have a great answer for (1).
 In the case of `rg` at least, it will extract the `Ah` literal suffix from the regex and use that to find candidate matches before running the `\w` prefix.
-While `git grep` (and GNU grep) have sophisticated literal extraction as well, the code is hairy and it wouldn't be right for me to proclaim whether or not `git grep` is actually doing the literal optimization in this case.
-However, my current best guess is that it's *not* extracting the literal and instead just running the regex over the entire search text.
+While GNU grep has sophisticated literal extraction as well, it looks like `git grep` doesn't go to similar lengths to extract literals.
+(I'm arriving at this conclusion after skimming the source of `git grep`, so I could be wrong.)

 In the case of `ucg`, it's likely that PCRE2 is doing a similar literal optimization that `rg` is doing.